 —J. Whitridge Williams (1903)

 Although several neurological diseases are relatively common in women of childbearing age, less than two pages were devoted to Diseases of the Nervous System in this textbook’s first edition.
 In the past, some may have precluded pregnancy, however, few do so now.
 Most encountered during pregnancy are the same as for nonpregnant women, however a few neurological disorders may be seen more frequently in pregnant women.
 Examples are Bell palsy, specific types of strokes, and benign intracranial hypertension or pseudotumor cerebri.
-Neurovascular disorders are an important cause of maternal mortality and accounted for 10 percent of maternal deaths in the United States from 2006 through 2010 (Creanga, 2015).
+Neurovascular disorders are an important cause of maternal mortality and accounted for nearly 7 percent of maternal deaths in the United States from 2011 through 2013 (Creanga, 2017).